onshape-public/onshape-xblock/README.md

 ### Debugging In PyCharm
 To debug in pycharm, you should have the xblock sdk set up and running locally.
 Then, just add a run configuration that points to `<xblock_development_repo>/xblock-sdk` and passes the parameter `runserver`
 ### Building the Frontend
-To build the js from the ts that defines the frontend, simply run `npm run build`
+To build the js from the ts that defines the frontend, simply run `npm run build`.
+This will put the output js into the dist folder and continue to watch the ts for additional changes, rebuilding as necessary.
+Very often, when you run into issues, they are related to the fact that the runtime expects the implemented js functionality to use the window object for all object names.
+Therefore, very often within typescript you need to set or get some object from the window object like so: `(<any>window).MyVeryImportantObject`.
+This should only be necessary when interacting with the js runtime.